Call for Proposals, 2014 Meeting in Washington, D.C.

 STEP 2: Submit the Proposal to the CLAH

-Upon submission of the proposal to the AHA, send the full AHA electronic submission proof, in Word or RTF format, to Program Committee Chair Seth Garfield, CLAHSubmissions@gmail.com.
+Upon submission of the proposal to the AHA, send the full AHA electronic submission proof and session ID number, in Word or RTF format, to Program Committee Chair Seth Garfield, CLAHSubmissions@gmail.com.
 This submission must include the session proposal and participant information including primary email addresses, as well as paper titles and abstracts.
 Individual paper proposals should be submitted only to the CLAH Program Committee and are considered for CLAH-only sessions.
 These papers must include a C.V., primary email address, paper title, and abstract.

 CLAH Program Criteria and Rules

 Where possible, panels should have gender diversity.
 All participants in the program must be current members of CLAH.
 Those on AHA/CLAH panels must be members of AHA as well.
 The following rules, approved by the CLAH General Committee on January 2, 2003, are intended to ensure diverse representation on the annual program, and reduce the scheduling conﬂicts that arise from multiple appearances in the schedule:

 1. No person may have a formal role in the CLAH program (as chair, paper presenter, commentator or roundtable participant) on more than two panels or sessions.
 These guidelines apply to sessions organized by Regional and Standing Committees as well as to panels proposed to the Program Committee.